ductsoup/Air-Quality-Sensor-Suite-MkII/README.md

 ### Pimoroni BME680
 https://github.com/pimoroni/bme680

 I'm using an Adafruit breakout board with the Pimoroni library for their breakout board.
-The only difference between the two is the default I2C address so we just specify which to use when we create the instance.
+Both breakout boards are functionally identical, the only difference between them is the default I2C address so we just specify that when we create the instance.

 ```bme680.BME680(i2c_addr=0x77)```